Shots In The Dark

 "When David Ortiz steps to the plate for the Boston Red Sox, you think about a bat connecting with a ball.
 You don't think about a fist connecting with a wife."

-Joan Vennochi, Boston Globe, today
+—Joan Vennochi, Boston Globe, today

 Ellison to Harvard: Drop Dead

-Larry Ellison isn't giving a dime to Harvard after all.
+The Wall Street Journal, among others, reports that Larry Ellison isn't giving a dime to Harvard after all.
 The reason?
 According to an Ellison spokesperson, because of the unsettled situation at Harvard in the wake of Larry Summers' departure.
 (All right, imminent departure.)

 According to the Journal,